edumoulin/biounfold.github.io/docs/_drafts/2025-12-09-the-three-layers-of-biologics.md

 It is tempting to treat drug discovery as one optimisation problem.
 It is not.

-**Small molecules** operate in a space of exploration: vast chemical possibilities, incomplete mechanisms, emergent ADME, and nonlinear structure–activity relationships.
+**Small molecules** operate in a space of exploration: vast chemical possibilities, incomplete mechanisms, complex ADME behaviour, and nonlinear structure–activity relationships.

 **Biologics** operate in structured spaces shaped by evolution.
 Their specificity is often intrinsic: structure, sequence, and biological constraints guide how they bind and what they affect.
 These modalities also inhabit defined architectures — antibodies, RNAs, and viral vectors are not expansive chemical spaces but engineered variants of biological scaffolds.
 Yet they share a common limitation: delivery.
 Whether through tissue penetration, cellular uptake, or vector tropism, getting a biologic to the right place often determines what is feasible at all.